Smoke on the Water: History

 Because of the incident and the exposure Montreux received when "Smoke on the Water" became an international hit, Deep Purple formed a lasting bond with the town.
-The song was honoured in Montreux by a sculpture along the lake shore (right next to the statue of Queen frontman Freddie Mercury on the concrete wall right below the Marché couvert) with the band's name, the song title, and the riff in musical notes.
+The song was honoured in Montreux by a sculpture along the lake shore (right next to the statue of Queen frontman Freddie Mercury on the concrete wall right below the marché couvert de Montreux) with the band's name, the song title, and the riff in musical notes.
 However, this monument has been removed and has not been there since at least 2017.
 The new casino in Montreux displays notes from the riff as decoration on its balustrade facing the gambling hall.
 The only other memorial in Montreux dedicated to the band's song is a small plaque placed outside the back entrance of the former Grand Hôtel de Territet, the building in whose hallways the album Machine Head was partially recorded.